Orbital propellant depot: Refilling

 After propellant has been transferred to a customer, the depot's tanks will need refilling.
 Organizing the construction and launch of the tanker rockets bearing the new fuel is the responsibility of the propellant depot's operator.
 Since space agencies like NASA hope to be purchasers rather than owners, possible operators include the aerospace company that constructed the depot, manufacturers of the rockets, a specialist space depot company, or an oil/chemical company that refines the propellant.
 By using several tanker rockets the tankers can be smaller than the depot and larger than the spacecraft they are intended to resupply.
 Short range chemical propulsion tugs belonging to the depot may be used to simplify docking tanker rockets and large vehicles like Mars Transfer Vehicles.

-Transfers of propellant between the LEO depot, reachable by rockets from Earth, and the deep space ones such as the Lagrange Points and Phobos depots can be performed using Solar electric propulsion (SEP) tugs.
+Transfers of propellant between a LEO depot, reachable by rockets from Earth, and the possible deep space ones such as at the Lagrange Points and Phobos depots could be performed using Solar electric propulsion (SEP) tugs.

 Two missions are currently under development or proposed to support propellant depot refilling.